The North York Moors is one of the most beautiful parts of Yorkshire, so make it the destination for your next countryside ramble.

 The village of Great Ayton at the very northern edge of the North York Moors is the start of a wonderful walk that brings together both history and nature.
 It’s a moderate 7-mile jaunt filled with incredible views and untold treasures.

 The Great Ayton Circular kicks off with a stroll out of the village along Newton Road, into the nearby countryside and up to Roseberry Topping.
-This is an incredible vantage point where you can savour beautiful 360 degree views, before you cross Great Ayton Moor to an important historical landmark – the Captain Cook Monument is dedicated to the celebrated local explorer.
-Afterwards, you can enjoy a pint of local ale in the traditional surroundings of The Royal Oak, which is now open for walk-ins.
+This is an incredible vantage point where you can savour beautiful 360-degree views, before you cross Great Ayton Moor to an important historical landmark – the Captain Cook Monument is dedicated to the celebrated local explorer.
+Afterwards, you can enjoy a pint of local ale in the traditional surroundings of The Royal Oak.

 The Osmotherley Moors Circular